JieyuWu/ToyotaMod/Volkswagen.md

 # Installing the Community Port

 ### Black Panda / Comma Two / Grey Panda
 If you need to run the Community port, you MUST [install stock openpilot](https://github.com/commaai/openpilot/wiki/Installing-openpilot#install-openpilot) first.
-If you're at the EON/Comma Two installer prompt and it's asking for a download URL, install using the normal methods and instructions.
+If you're at the EON/Comma Two installer prompt and it's asking for a download URL, then use [https://volkswagen.opcfork.org/](https://volkswagen.opcfork.org/) instead of comma url, install using the normal methods and instructions.
 Enable developer and SSH in the setting menu.
 Then, [connect via SSH](https://github.com/commaai/openpilot/wiki/SSH) and run the following command:

 `cd /data && mv openpilot backup-openpilot && git clone https://github.com/jyoung8607/openpilot.git -b release2 && reboot`